dmklee/nuro-arm/docs/camera.rst

 ============

 To use the camera, you need to install `openCV <https://opencv.org/>`_.
 We require the contrib version, which provides support for ArUco tags.
+To include opencv-contrib-python in the installation, you can use the following command:

 .. code-block:: bash

-    pip install opencv-contrib-python
+    pip install nuro-arm[all]

 Capturing Images
 ----------------